 Long Term FTR Auction transmission capacity is determined by removing all outages and running an offline model of the previous Annual FTR Auction model with all ARR bids from the prior annual ARR allocation.
 Any ARR MW that clear in this offline model are reserved for ARR holders in the relevant planning periods, and are removed from the Long Term FTR Auction capability.
 But even this approach does not, and cannot, preserve all the capacity for ARR holders in the first year of the Long Term Auction.
 The system capacity purchased in the Long Term FTR Auction is made available to FTR holders before ARR holders have access to it.
 The result is that capacity is reserved, inappropriately and for unexplained reasons, in future auctions for FTR holders.
-This difference provides an estimate of the value of the transmission capability made available to ARR holders in the Annual FTR Auctions where it is the most valuable.
-Under the current market rules, capability made available in the Long Term FTR product be eliminated.
-If the Long

-Term FTR product is not eliminated, the Long Term FTR Market should be modified so that the supply of prevailing flow FTRs in the Long Term FTR Market is based solely on counter flow offers in the Long Term FTR Market, and not projected residual system capability based on a snapshot of prior ARR requests.
+This difference provides an estimate of the value of the transmission capability made available in the Long Term FTR Auction that is not made available to ARR holders.
+This capability should be made available to ARR holders in the Annual FTR Auctions where it is the most valuable.
+Under the current market rules, capability made available in the Long Term FTR auction is not available to ARR holders as ARRs.
+The MMU recommends that the Long Term FTR product be eliminated.
+If the Long Term FTR product is not eliminated, the Long Term FTR Market should be modified so that the supply of prevailing flow FTRs in the Long Term FTR Market is based solely on counter flow offers in the Long Term FTR Market, and not projected residual system capability based on a snapshot of prior ARR requests.